Skip to content

 When you're looking at swimmer monitoring systems, the features you get are directly tied to the price.
 Understanding these tiers can help you decide what level of investment makes sense for your facility's goals, whether they are focused on performance, safety, or a combination of both.
 Let's break down what you can expect from entry-level, mid-range, and premium systems.

-Entry-Level: Basic Lap and Time Data
+Entry-Level: Basic Lap and Time Tracking

 Entry-level systems are all about the fundamentals of performance tracking.
 Think of simple wearable devices or poolside clocks that focus on core metrics like lap counts, total distance swam, and time.
 These tools are straightforward and provide swimmers with the essential data they need to gauge their workouts.
 While they are a great starting point for individual athletes or swim teams looking to track progress, they don't include safety features.
 These systems are designed for performance monitoring, not for detecting a swimmer in distress, which is a key distinction for any facility manager to understand when reviewing swimmer wearable devices.

-Mid-Range: Real-Time Metrics and App Integration
+Mid-Range: Real-Time Metrics and App Syncing

 Moving up to the mid-range, you’ll find more sophisticated performance tools.
 This tier is defined by real-time feedback and data analysis.
 A great example is smart goggles, which display metrics like pace and split times directly in a swimmer's line of sight.
 Many of these devices, like the FORM Smart Swim 2 goggles, also connect to mobile apps.
 This allows swimmers and coaches to review workouts, track progress over time, and get deeper insights into their performance.
 While these are powerful training aids, their focus remains on the individual swimmer's performance metrics rather than providing a facility-wide safety net.

-Premium: Complete Safety Detection and Facility-Wide Coverage
+Premium: Advanced Safety and Full Facility Coverage

 Premium systems represent the gold standard, especially for facilities where safety is the top priority.
 This tier moves beyond just performance metrics to offer dedicated drowning detection capabilities.
 These systems use a network of advanced sensors and wearables to monitor every swimmer in the water in real-time.
 For example, the WAVE Swimmer Alert wearables are designed to send immediate alerts to lifeguards if a swimmer is submerged for too long.
 Other premium options, like Phlex Swim, combine detailed performance tracking with coaching feedback.
 This tier is about creating a comprehensive, facility-wide solution that supports your staff and adds a critical layer of protection for everyone in the pool.

-Are There Hidden Costs to Watch Out For?
+Are There Hidden Costs to Consider?

 When you're budgeting for a new swimmer monitoring system, the sticker price is just the starting point.
 To get a true sense of the investment, you need to look at the total cost of ownership.
 Many systems come with additional expenses that are not always obvious on the initial quote.
 These can include recurring software fees, essential hardware, installation services, and the time it takes to train your staff.